SAP Analytics Cloud Export Data API Sample Scripts

 A new method is available with SAP Analytics Cloud Q2 2022 Quarterly Release called the ‘export data’ API.
 This is an extension to the OData standard and allows the retrieval of all the data from acquired models (both analytic and planning models) on a ‘pull’ basis, unlike the above methods which operate on a ‘push’ basis.
 The official documentation describes it as

 … a PULL based API data extraction API that helps with data integration from SAP Analytics Cloud to SAP Data Warehouse Cloud, SAP BW, SAP HANA, and other third-party tools.
 The API doesn’t have a dedicated user-interface, and simply extracts data and information about providers.

-These sample scripts, written in Postman, demonstrates each of the API endpoints.
+These sample scripts, written in Postman, demonstrate each of the API endpoints.
 The samples are provided on an ‘as is’ basis and they only retrieve data from SAP Analytics Cloud models, they don’t do anything with the data once it’s been retrieved.
-Though, some of the samples writes the data to the console, but that’s it.
+Though some of the samples write the data to the console, that’s it.
 It means these samples are just to demonstrate the API endpoints along with many aspects such as how: